 Civilian employment in the Executive Branch is measured on the basis of full-time equivalents.
-One FTE is equal to one work year or 2,080 non-overtime hours.
+One FTE is equal to one fiscal work year.
 Thus, one full-time employee counts as one FTE, and two half-time employees also count as one FTE.